cube-drone/rt0/players-guide/src/player/skill_checks.md

 they draw two cards and use whichever card the GM decides is the worse of the two.

 Bonus and Penalty cancel one another out, and do not stack.

+### No Retries
+Unless otherwise specified, Skill Checks for a specific _thing_ cannot be made more than once per Day.
+If you fail a skill check, it stays failed.
+Try to unlock a door and fail at it?
+You can't go back and try again (until a Day has passed).

+On top of that, a Skill Check can only be attempted by _one_ player.
+Another player can help (see: One Player Helps Another, below), but only one player gets to _make_ the skill check, and once the card is drawn, the results are final.

+However, if the player is in a low-stakes situation where they can take as many tries as they want, the GM can make the check _itself_ easier.

 ### Interpreting Success and Failure